-- February 28, 2018 is the deadline for large employers and employers with self-funded plans to file certain Affordable Care Act forms with the IRS, if the employer is filing on paper and not electronically.
-(If filing electronically, the deadline is April 2, 2018).
+- February 28, 2021 is the deadline for large employers and employers with self-funded plans to file certain Affordable Care Act forms with the IRS (Forms 1094-C, 1095-C, and Forms 1095-B), if the employer is filing on paper.

-- March 2, 2018 is the deadline for large employers, and employers with self-funded health plans, to provide certain Affordable Care Act forms (Form 1095-C or Form 1095-B) to individuals.
+- March 2, 2021 is the deadline for large employers and employers with self-funded health plans to provide certain Affordable Care Act forms (Form 1095-C or Form 1095-B) to individuals.

 Medicare Part D

 An employer with a group health plan that provides prescription drug coverage to Medicare-eligible individuals must make an annual disclosure to the Centers for Medicare & Medicaid Services (CMS).
 The disclosure is due 60 days after the beginning of the plan year—March 2, 2021 for calendar-year plans.
 Employers must complete and submit the annual CMS disclosure on the CMS website.

 In order to complete this disclosure, an employer will need to provide the following information: (i) the employer's name, address, federal tax identification number, and phone number; (ii) the name, title, and email address of the person completing the form; (iii) the type of coverage offered; (iv) the total number of prescription drug options available to Medicare-eligible individuals; (v) the creditable coverage status of each prescription drug option; and (vi) the total number of Medicare-eligible individuals covered by each option (less the number of Medicare Part D individuals, if any, being claimed under the Retiree Drug Subsidy Program).